cashanax/driving-school/README.md

 # driving-school
-Solution for communication between treinee and tutor
+A solution for communication between students and tutors